furmangg/automating-azure-analysis-services/README.md

 #### ResumeAzureAS

+The "[ADFv2/ResumeAzureAS MSI.json](https://raw.githubusercontent.com/furmangg/automating-azure-analysis-services/master/ADFv2/ResumeAzureAS%20MSI.json)" file contains an Azure Data Factory v2 pipeline which is able to resume Azure AS looping until the resume is complete.
+It uses only Web Activities.
+There are no dependencies on .NET custom activities or Azure Logic Apps or SSIS.
+This version uses the ADF Managed Service Identity (MSI).
+This approach is recommended over the non-MSI version below.

+Set the following parameters upon execution of the pipeline:
+* **TenantID** - The GUID identifier for your Azure Active Directory (AAD) tenant.
+In the Azure Portal go to the Azure Active Directory tab and the Properties tab and copy the Directory ID property.
+* **SubscriptionID** - The GUID identifier for the subscription the Azure Analysis Services instance is running from.
+To get this ID, go to the Subscriptions tab of the Azure Portal.
+* **ResourceGroup** - The name of the resource group where the Azure Analysis Services instance lives.
+* **Server** - The name of your Azure Analysis Services instance.
+This is not the full asazure:// URI.
+This is just the final section saying the name of your server.

+The ADF MSI must be granted contribute permissions in the Access Control (IAM) in the Azure Analysis Services.
+Typing in the name of the ADF will usually find the MSI but if not see the MSI instructions below.

-The ADFv2/ResumeAzureAS.json file contains an Azure Data Factory v2 pipeline which is able to resume Azure AS looping until the resume is complete.
+The "[ADFv2/ResumeAzureAS.json](https://raw.githubusercontent.com/furmangg/automating-azure-analysis-services/master/ADFv2/ResumeAzureAS.json)" file contains an Azure Data Factory v2 pipeline which is able to resume Azure AS looping until the resume is complete.
 It uses only Web Activities.
 There are no dependencies on .NET custom activities or Azure Logic Apps or SSIS.

 Set the following parameters upon execution of the pipeline:
 * **TenantID** - The GUID identifier for your Azure Active Directory (AAD) tenant.
 In the Azure Portal go to the Azure Active Directory tab and the Properties tab and copy the Directory ID property.